abhaynikam/gatsby-nice-blog/README.md

 - Authorize the repository access.
 - Configure the custom domain on Netlify.

+Watch the [video](https://docs.netlify.com/site-deploys/create-deploys/#deploy-with-git) by Netlify team and learn deploying using Git.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/abhaynikam/boring_generators.
+Bug reports and pull requests are welcome on GitHub at https://github.com/abhaynikam/gatsby-nice-blog.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/abhaynikam/gatsby-nice-blog/blob/master/CODE_OF_CONDUCT.md).

 ## License